eunjae-lee/vuex-dry/README.md

 It doesn't introduce any whole new way to use vuex.
 It just help build modules for you with minimum amount of code, adding some convenient getters, mutations and actions.

+`vuex-dry` is TypeScript-friendly, since it's written in TypeScript.

 # Install

 ```bash